Good Hotel Guide Review

-lift, bar, restaurant, free Wi-Fi, in-room TV (Freeview), small terrace, pebble beach (safe bathing nearby).
+lift (in warehouse), bar, restaurant, free Wi-Fi, in-room TV (Freeview), small terrace, restaurant and bar wheelchair accessible.

 all day in bar.

-not under 5 to stay, must have own room.
+5 and upwards welcomed, must have own room.